-More boats are always needed, so if you are able to help further then we’d be incredibly grateful as always.
-If you ever have any questions, please don’t hesitate to email Andy@IDVolunteers.org.
+Thanks so much again for your continued support.
+If you ever have any questions about the orphanage and how we use your donations, please don’t hesitate to email Andy@IDVolunteers.org.
 I would be delighted to hear from you.